Moon Druid Build - Wildshaper - Baldur's Gate 3 (BG3)

 Torch with

-Shillelagh to deal more damage than all of the early-game weapons.
+Shillelaghβ to deal more damage than all of the early-game weapons. - Early in the game, you can use

-Healing Word together with
+Healing Wordβ together with

-The Whispering Promise ring, to buff up your allies using bonus action.
+The Whispering Promise ring, to buff up your allies using bonus action. - Cast control or Concentration spells like

 Faerie Fire,